CrimsonWarpedcraft/BlocklyCraftX/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.worldInit()
+### events.structureGrow()

 #### Parameters

- * callback - A function which is called whenever the [world.WorldInitEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/WorldInitEvent.html) is fired
+ * callback - A function which is called whenever the [world.StructureGrowEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/StructureGrowEvent.html) is fired

  * priority - optional - see events.on() for more information.